 In addition to the software fees, Ceridian will typically charge a one-time implementation fee.
 Ceridian's implementation fees are typically about 40-60% of the annual software fees (i.e., $40-60K implementation fee on a $100K annual purchase)

-- Ceridian is a powerful Core HR platform that provides strengths around payroll, time and benefits.
+- Ceridian is a powerful Core Human Resources platform that provides strengths around payroll, time and benefits.
 Companies with complex workforces find a lot of value in these capabilities

 - Ceridian can process payroll natively in the US, UK and Canada, and they own a number of payroll providers in other regions, as well